 A good triathlon suit is designed specifically for triathlon, and offers benefits that may help you race faster and be as comfortable as possible.
 It will be great in the water, providing a skin of sorts that fits well beneath your wetsuit or as your only garment in the water.
 It will be quick-drying so that by the time you are on the bike, you are dry enough to not chafe – this is very important.
 It also prevents the need for adding / subtracting clothing at a transition, helping you breeze through to the next leg as quickly as possible.

-For avid triathletes, We recommend the 2XU Fusion at $250, for those who are serious about triathlon.
-For those wanting to spend a little less, the 2XU Comp at $125 is a great suit from a reputable maker.
+For avid triathletes, We recommend the Blueseventy TX 2000 line, a very good tri suit for under $200 for those who want to be competitive in their triathlon.
+For those wanting to spend a little less, the 2XU Comp (here on Amazon) is a great suit from a reputable maker.
 One note about triathlon suits — given how expensive they can be, you typically do not train in them regularly.
 Use it for a few training sessions throughout the season to be sure you know how it will feel on race day, but beyond that save your investment for the race.
 You can train in whatever feels comfortable and wears well.

-If you choose not to use a triathlon suit, you will want to invest in some good triathlon shorts.
+If you choose not to use a triathlon suit — any many beginners and intermediates choose not to — you will want to invest in some good triathlon shorts.
+Tri shorts are a staple of any complete triathlon wardrobe.
 Triathlon shorts look a little like cycling shorts, but are different.
-They are built to be quicker drying, and they have a pad that is usually thinner and lighter.
-This is important as you don’t want to sit on a waterlogged pad when you hop on the bike.
-Triathlon shorts can usually be found from $50 to $100, and besides pricing and color, the main choice you will make it how long you want them to be – most triathletes use shorts with inseams of 8 to 10 inches, give or take.
+They are built to be quicker drying, and they have a seat pad that is usually thinner and lighter.
+This is important because you don’t want to sit on a waterlogged seat pad when you hop on the bike — it would almost definitely cause chafing.

 Once you have your shorts selected, you need to figure out what to wear on top.
 This is where the answer might be different for men or women.
 Many racers will choose a triathlon-specific top, often called a singlet, for racing.
 Singlets can be nice because they can be comfortable for activities such as cycling or running, even outside of a tri race.
 Good singlets range in price from $40 to $100, depending on the maker and the quality.